 The Card system starts in the Fort Hope lobby area with deck building.
 You can access the deck builder through the same two NPCs mentioned above.
 You start with a preset deck and can build new ones with the cards you unlock via Supply Lines.

 One important thing: the top card on your deck will automatically be active for the entire campaign.
 Make sure to put a powerful card at the top to maximize your efficiency.
+For example, our Holly build puts Adrenaline Fuelled at the top, whilst our Walker build gives Two Is One And One Is None the top spot, because those are the most important cards for each character.

 For more useful bits of advice, check out our Back 4 Blood tips and tricks guide!